jimxx1995/CensusIncomePrediction/README.md

 # Census Income Prediction Project
 The purpose of this project is to build models on the Census Income Data Set.
 The prediction task is to determine whether a person makes over 50K a year.
+Using the data from the Census Income Dataset, we wanted to see which tree-based method had the highest predicitve accuracy and which variables have the strongest predictive power in regards to whether an individual earns over $50000 in income.
+We compare three methods - classification trees, bagged, trees, and random forest.We begin with preprocessing and exploration of the data.
+Then, we fit the three models using the training data.
+With the most accurate model, we fit the test data.

 ## Data Set
 The data set is in the `data` folder.
 It contains `adult.data` for training and `adult.test` for testing.
 It describes 15 variables on a sample of individuals from the US Census database.